satoryu/copy-for-scrapbox/README.md

 This is a Chrome extension which helps [scrapbox](https://scrapbox.io/) users to create a link.
 Users can generate a link to the page in the current tab in Scrapbox format and copy it to their clipboad.

+## Features

+This extension helps you copy the following things as Scrapbox format to your clipboard:

+- Current tab as link
+- Selected tabs as a list of links

 ## DEMO

 Please take a look at [this demo](https://www.youtube.com/watch?v=prKgvy8d9-c).